IMvision12/KerasFormers/docs/roberta.md

 All models are functional `FunctionalBaseModel`s; the head classes compose a `RobertaModel` backbone.
-The masked-LM head is part of the pretrained checkpoint, so it loads real weights; the other task heads are randomly initialized for the official release (ready for fine-tuning) and load trained weights from a `hf:` fine-tune.
+The masked-LM head is part of the pretrained checkpoint, so it loads real weights; the other task heads are randomly initialized for the official Hub checkpoint (ready for fine-tuning) and load trained weights from a `hf:` fine-tune.

 RoBERTa shares BERT's encoder but differs in three ways: position ids are offset by the padding id (so the table has two extra slots), there is a single